Updated: Jul 29

-Did you know that every professional coach will use plyometric training as one of his methods to get the team ready?
-Today, plyo box training is highly used by athletes and it’s recommended to everyone who wants to increase strength while improving mobility and overall athletic performance at the same time.
-So without further ado let’s see what plyometric training is good for!
+Did you know that every professional coach will use plyometric training as one of the methods to get the team ready?
+There's a reason for it so without further ado let’s see what plyometric training is good for!

 Plyometrics is a form of jump training and is extremely effective when combined with HIIT.
 As a result, plyometric training is widely used in Crossfit and HIIT type of training.